mansiverma897993/expressbymansi/README.md

 ## 🌟 About

-**Express By Mansi** is the official website of *Mansi Verma* — a podcast and creator platform where technology meets expression.
+**Express By Mansi** is the official website of *EBM* — a podcast and creator platform where technology meets expression.
 The platform explores **Web3, Artificial Intelligence, Blockchain, digital trends**, and the **creator journey** through podcasts, conversations, and visual storytelling.

 This project is built as a modern, responsive web experience using **React** and **Vite**.